EnexaProject/documentation/pages/mydoc/application_dev.md

 }

 ```

-we can parse the response like this
+Parsing the response can be done as shown:

 ```java